SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/gBoostergetstartedsapbuild apps.png" width="70%">

-5. Now a wizzard opens and you follow the wizzard and click next after each entry.
+5. Now a wizard opens and you follow the wizard and click next after each entry.

 6. Check prerequisites